DaveSpe/homework/documents/Infrastructure.md

 ## VPC Stack

+The CloudFormatiom stack for the VPC creation can be found in the `cloudFormationStacks` folder in the [1-vpc.yaml](./../cloudFormationStacks/1-vpc.yaml) file.<br>

 We have 3 tiers of subnets accross 3 availibility zones in a single region.<br>
 With an additional possibility to deploy a secondary VPC in another region. <br>
-The CloudFormatiom stack for the VPC creation can be found in the `cloudFormationStacks` folder in the [1-vpc.yaml](./../cloudFormationStacks/1-vpc.yaml) file.<br>
-It creates all the necessary Subnets, route tables, Internet gateway, and route table association.
+It creates all the necessary Subnets, route tables, Internet gateway, and route table association. <br>

 ### Cross Region VPC